martavazquezdo/qa_meteo_project/README.md

-# Meteorological Data QA Pipeline
+# Meteorological Data Validation Pipeline

 A modular Python pipeline for validating meteorological station data, designed to ensure the quality of inputs used in environmental and fire risk modeling.